 This was followed by our Gumbo YaYa which is a Gumbo cooking contest and a potato salad contest.
 Derek Wall, Wanda Forrest and Elaine Taylor were the winners of the contests.
 Our pastor, Bro.
 Avery is holding the prizes that the winners receive, golden ladles!
-I have never entered those contets because well, I know I would win and I sometimes like other people to win things!
+I have never entered those contests because well, I know I would win and I sometimes like other people to win things!

 Didn’t need to go to the dentist this week.
-My gums are healing nicely and I can leave the dentures in most all day now.
+My gums are healing nicely and I can leave the dentures in almost all day now.
 I can eat things with a little more substance but definitely not anything like steak or most anything that’s not real soft.
 Baby steps!

 My friend Cindy Vernon came to visit this week while her car was being serviced in Hammond.
 It stormed the whole time she was here like it hasn’t in quite a while.
-She taught me how to make these little horse’s head from yard and this plastic netting stuff.
+She taught me how to make these little horse’s head from yarn and this plastic netting stuff.
 She sticks candy canes up into the head and uses them as package decorations.
 I’ll start working on those sometime soon.

 I feel much better today which is Saturday.

-First day or so of this year’s Winter Olympics has been enjoyable.
+The first day or so of this year’s Winter Olympics has been enjoyable.
 I know what I’ll be watching these next two weeks.
 Figure skating is my favorite, can’t wait for that to start.